+While fostering her, Nina made amazing progress at home and with her health, enough so that we were hoping she would be adoptable following her mass removal.
+Despite her bossy personality, she had settled in well with my dog Skippy, my roommate's dog, and our lifestyle in general.
+Unfortunately, we were hit with a sad twist of fate: while Nina's mass removal was successful, her biopsy came back positive for cancer.
 Even worse, the cancer had spread to one of her lymph nodes.
 I was told dogs with her prognosis rarely lived past a year, so I made myself content fostering her while trying to find an adopter ok with having a special needs/hospice dog.
 After over a year with no adoption inquiries, I adopted her on July 23rd, 2016 after realizing how much she loved me: when I was on vacation in Canada for two weeks, she was so depressed that she wouldn't leave my bed and eventually stopped eating.
 That's when I knew she loved me more than anyone else, and I couldn't let her go to another home.Nina at the University of Pennsylvania after her successful surgery to remove mammary tumors in the spring of 2015.

 Despite her cancer diagnosis, Nina thrived beyond anyone's wildest expectations.
 She just wouldn't give up.
 After several followups with Penn (thank you so much, Penn Mammary Tumor Program!) over a year's time, Nina was labeled as "in remission" and eventually "cancer free."
 She had beaten the odds, not only with cancer, but also as an urgent senior dog in an open intake shelter.
 She has a new lease on life, and trust me, she has been living it to the fullest!
 No one can make you smile as much as Nina does because of how full of love she is.
 Once you're in her circle of friends, you better be ready for constant antics as well as her trademark "big Nina kisses."
 While she can be a handful, the good thing is you can always tell you are VERY loved!
 When I adopted her officially, I told myself I would make it work financially, even if I didn't necessarily have the resources to care for a dog who could not be insured due to pre-existing conditions.
 She was special and deserved more than the life she was given.